polarity-lang/polarity/contrib/polarity-for-haskellers/README.md

 So far so good, now we know how to use the non-dependent portion of polarity and how it corresponds to Haskell.

-Howerver, there's another peculiar thing happening: instead of infinitely many numbers, we now only need a single one to construct the stream, so, if we do not duplicate the stream or let the continuation use the result multiple times, there's actually only a single one we can get out of a stream.
+However, there's another peculiar thing happening: instead of infinitely many numbers, we now only need a single one to construct the stream, so, if we do not duplicate the stream or let the continuation use the result multiple times, there's actually only a single one we can get out of a stream.

 We can make that obvious using `-XLinearHaskell` but we have to rewrite some definitions:
 ```haskell